cardosorrenan/research-project/README.md

 ### Content in folder /scripts
 ```
  |__ Mu.pynb (1º step)
- |     - Get raw data from databases/ folder
+ |     - Get raw data from databases/
  |     - Filtering (chebyshev2)
  |     - Resample records to 250 Hz
  |     - Cut a record in many recordings of 250 samples (1 sec)
  |     - Prepare to a dataframe
- |     - Save into workdata/mu/ in .pkl files:
+ |     - Save into workdata/mu/ in 13 .pkl files:
  |
  |               diagnostic  db
  |               AF          WFDB_CPSC2018            18306